kusanami/meli-coupon/infrastructure/README.md

 # EKS cluster installation

-This repository contains the instructions and resources necessary to install knative in the EKS cluster for AWS.
+This repository contains the instructions and resources necessary to create the EKS cluster on AWS.

-The system pods will have their respective EC2 instances, however **fargate instances** will be used for applications created within the cluster.
-As proof of concept we want to validate the proper operation of the applications using **knative + fargate**.

 The code is written in **terraform**, and it's necessary to have an AWS account and their respective credentials.